daleao/sdv/WalkOfLife/README.md

 - **Lv5 - Harvester** - 10% chance for extra yield from harvested crops.
     - This yields an equivalent 10% monetary bonus to vanilla, but also brings additional benefit to Artisans.
 - **Lv10 - Agriculturist** - Crops grow 10% faster.
 Grow best-quality crops organically without fertilizer.
-    - Allows harvesting iridium-qual)ity crops without any fertilizer.
+    - Allows harvesting iridium-quality crops without any fertilizer.
 The chance is unchanged from vanilla, and is equal to half the chance of gold quality.
 Fertilizers will still massively increase that chance.
 - **Lv10 - Artisan** - All artisan machines work 10% faster.
-Machine output quality matches input ingredient quality.
+Machine output quality is at least as good as input ingredient quality.
     - Essentially implements [Quality Artisan Products](https://www.moddrop.com/stardew-valley/mods/707502-quality-artisan-products) (QAP), but exclusively for Artisans.
 Also adds 5% chance to promote the output quality by one level.
 In multiplayer, the **bonus production speed applies only to machines crafted by the player with this profession, and only when that player uses the machine**.
 - **Lv5 - Rancher** - Befriend animals quicker.
     - Gain double mood and friendship points from petting.
-Newborn animals are born with some starting friendship between 0 and 200 (out of 1000 maximum), chosen at random.
+Newborn animals are born with some starting friendship between 150 and 250 (out of 1000 maximum), chosen at random.
 - **Lv10 - Breeder** - Animals incubate faster and breed more frequently.
 Increase value of animals at high friendship.
     - Makes mammals three times as likely to give birth and oviparous (egg-laying) animals incubate twice as fast.
 At max friendship animals are worth 2.5x their base price, instead of vanilla 1.3x.
 - **Lv10 - Producer** - Happy animals produce twice as frequently.
 Produce worth 5% more for every full barn or coop.